 Writer’s Block: Lower Your Standards to Write Better

-By Kristi Holl of Writer’s First Aid.
 Do you have the dreaded cognophobia?
-It’s a Latin term that translates literally as “fear of thinking,” or fear of facing your own thoughts.
+It’s a Latin term that translates literally as “fear of thinking” or fear of facing your own thoughts.
 You may experience it as writer’s block.
 “A writer must feel comfortable expressing herself in words, letting them flow before critiquing them or subjecting them to examination,” say Linda Metcalf and Tobin Simon in Writing the Mind Alive.
-“Many people who have an ambition to write are held back at the starting gate by some form of this [cognophobia] condition.”
+“Many people who have an ambition to write are held back at the starting gate by some form of this condition.”

 Judgments From Within